 This comes with free WiFi, but cardholders get complimentary premium WiFi as well just for having the card.

 It’s nice to get a complimentary member status, but Silver Elite isn’t quite as good as what you’d get from some other loyalty programs.
-Hilton’s Gold status, for example, which you’ll get with co-branded cards like the Hilton Honors American Express Business Card, comes with an 80% point bonus and complimentary breakfasts, among other perks.
+Hilton’s Gold status, for example, which you’ll get with co-branded cards like The Hilton Honors American Express Business Card (Review), comes with an 80% point bonus and complimentary breakfasts, among other perks.

 Cardholders can earn Marriott’s Gold Elite status by spending $35,000 or more in a calendar year with the Marriott Bonvoy card.